White Shadows of the South Seas

 The Movies Take Wing

-The First Academy Award for Best Picture went to Wings, a romantic action-war picture directed by William Wellman and featuring Paramount’s biggest star at the time, the “It Girl” Clara Bow and the young Gary Cooper in a role that would launch his Hollywood career.
+The First Academy Award for Best Picture went to Wings, a romantic action-war picture directed by William Wellman and featuring Paramount’s biggest star at the time, the “It Girl” Clara Bow and a young Gary Cooper in a role that would launch his Hollywood career.

 31163f0a903d36d43f89b8495fe4e9a4

-August 20, 1927 cover by Helen E. Hokinson.
+August 20, 1927 cover by Helen Hokinson.

 The film was shot on location at Kelly Field in San Antonio, Texas, on a budget of $2 million (about $27 million today).
 About 300 pilots were involved in filming realistic (and dangerous) air-combat sequences using both mounted and hand-held cameras.